bhisaac/5eFP/5eFP-SRD.md

 To be eligible, a spell must be incapable of targeting more than one creature at the spell’s current level.
 For example, _magic missile_ and _scorching ray_ aren’t eligible, but _ray of frost_ is.

+## Sorcery (Cooldown 2 + LEVEL)

+You tap into a deep wellspring of magic within yourself allowing you to create a variety of magical effects.

+### Flexible Casting (Action, Turn)

+You can spend a use of your sorcery feature to gain additional mana, or sacrifice mana to replenish an expended use of your sorcery feature.

+You either spend two uses of your sorcery feature to gain 2 mana or expend 2 mana to refresh one use of your sorcery feature.
+You may then take one additional action.

 # Warlock

 ## Class Features